A More Perfect Union (film)

-A More Perfect Union: America Becomes a Nation is a 1989 American feature film dramatizing the events of the 1787 Constitutional Convention.
+A More Perfect Union: America Becomes a Nation is a 1989 American feature film dramatizing the events of the U.S. Constitutional Convention of 1787.
 The film was produced by Brigham Young University to commemorate the 200th anniversary of the drafting of the United States Constitution, and many professors from BYU's School of Fine Arts and Communications were involved in its production either as actors or in other capacities.
 After its release, the film was officially recognized by the Commission on the Bicentennial of the United States Constitution as "of exceptional merit".

 Plot summary

 The film depicts events surrounding creation of the United States Constitution, and is focused mainly on James Madison, who wrote most of that document and took extensive notes during the convention's discussions and proceedings.

 The period immediately following the American Revolutionary War was marked by intense political unrest, owing to huge debts, the interruption of trade and business, shortages of labor, and personal turmoils, all created by the War.
 It soon became evident that the Articles of Confederation were insufficient to address the country's needs.
 A movement soon emerged to upgrade or replace the Articles, and Madison was foremost in the movement.
 However, he needed the support of George Washington, and needed to show that a new government would be sufficient to address such challenges as Shays' Rebellion and the growing trade problems between the independent States.

 Madison was strongly opposed by those who feared a strong central government, people known either as States Rights Advocates or as Anti-Federalists, such as Roger Sherman and John Dickinson.
-Madison was in favor of a bicameral congress, but envisioned both houses being elected according to proportional representation.
+Madison was in favor of a bicameral congress, and envisioned each house being elected with seats allocated to states in proportion to population.
 In this he was opposed by the States Rights Advocates, and he eventually accepted the compromises necessary to address their concerns.
 The film highlights the basis for these compromises.